pedro-tulio/pyadmd/README.md

 3. **Solvent Accessible Surface Area (SASA):** Calculates the surface area accessible to solvent molecules.
 Uses the Shrake-Rupley algorithm implemented in Bio.PDB.

 4. **Hydrophobic Exposure:** Measures the percentage of hydrophobic residues exposed to solvent.
-Identifies regions with potential hydrophobic interactions.
+Useful for identifying folding/unfolding events.

 5. **Root Mean Square Fluctuation (RMSF):** Calculates per-residue flexibility using Cα atoms.
 Identifies flexible and rigid regions in the protein structure.

 6. **Secondary Structure Content:** Calculates secondary structure elements using DSSP.
 Tracks helix, sheet, coil, turn, and other structural elements over time and reports the number of residues in each secondary structure type.

-### Analysis Capabilities
+### Computational Features
-#### Parallel Processing
 The analysis module uses parallel processing to maximize efficiency:
 - Each replica is processed by a separate CPU core
 - Progress is tracked and displayed in the console
 - Results are combined after all replicas are processed

-#### Computational Requirements
 - Memory: Depends on system size and number of frames
 - CPU: Uses all available cores by default
-- Storage: Requires space for output files and plots

 ### Analysis Modes
 #### Standard Analysis
 - Analyzes every frame of the trajectory
 - Provides the highest resolution data
-- More computationally intensive
+- May be computationally intensive

 #### Rough Analysis
 - Analyzes frames at *5ps* intervals